spkware/chronic_holder/README.md

 | (Optional) Kapton tape | secure probe and silver wire for soldering | TODO
 | (Optional) Silver wire | grounding, if external grounding is desired | TODO

-These designs are not intended for commercial use or distribution
+These designs are not intended for commercial use or distribution.

+Please reach out for feedback.
+Max Melin (mmelin@ucla.edu) and Joao Couto (couto@ucla.edu)